skellis46/slipbox/improvisation and the threshold of the self.md

 - Why interruption reveals the threshold rather than negating it.

 ## nda and agency / self / knowing

+If _being danced_ is a nondual experience then it follows by definition that one's sense of self dissolves.
+This is because in order to recognise a self in consciousness there must be an I (as subject) being aware of its self (as object).

 + recognise but distinguish from work in expert performance and flow -- or cover that later on? "at first glance appears to have much in common with Montero, Gallagher"??